lucienshawls/Free-Cloud-Compute/README.md

   *Notice: this is different from the local ip address that you assigned on your own computer.*

 - FRP

   You need to decide whether FRPC is used.

-  If so, you also need to Specify the remote SSH port for FRP and the remote RDP port for FRP.
+  If so, you also need to specify the remote SSH port for FRP and the remote RDP port for FRP.
 These will be referred to later as `FRP_SSH_PORT` and `FRP_RDP_PORT`.

 - Personal SSH public key